 In-person clinical, lab, and hands-on programming at institutions of higher education may operate, subject to institution’s submitted restart plan.

 Horse-racing can take place.
 Fans will not be allowed into racetrack grandstands.

 Gatherings of vehicles, such as drive-in movies or religious services, are allowed, so long as all participants remain in their vehicle, all vehicles remain closed (unless the vehicles are at least 6 feet apart), organizers wear face coverings and all appropriate protective equipment, and contactless payment is offered.

-Chartered-boat services, including fishing and watercraft rentals, may operate as of May 17, 2020.
+Chartered-boat services, including fishing and watercraft rentals, may operate.

-If your business falls into one of the blanket exemption categories, you may continue to operate; these businesses include:
+If your business falls into one of the blanket exemption categories, you may operate; these businesses include: